muratk5n/thirdwave/en/README.md

 If Gaza and West Bank are both surrounded by walls, why the need for the military occupation, in the West Bank?
 The walls also create a Palestian state already.
-Egypt takes Gaza, West Bank declares statehood, w East Jerusalem as the capital.
-Absent the one-state solution, is this workable?
+Egypt can take Gaza, West Bank can declare statehood, w East Jerusalem as the capital.
+Absent the one-state solution, what else is there?

 ---